mdf-ido/shared_blog_code/README.md

 ## Greetings!

 I am using this repo to share scripts from blog post, videos or chat interactions.

+Here are some of the things you can expect to find here:

+* Scripts for automating tasks
+* Code snippets for DevOps tools
+* Configuration files for CI/CD pipelines
+* And more!

+Here's my linktree if you want to connect with me on other platforms: [Linktree](https://linktr.ee/thecodelab)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>